 - The installation of a network of equipment for the continuous (24/7) monitoring of the river’s water quality parameters from authorities across the borders in coordination with scientific experts.

-- The application of an online early warning systems for crises management that will combine data from the on line monitoring and from special chemical analyses and will operate as decision making tool, concerning the water quality of the river for the local authorities
+- The application of an online early warning systems for crises management that combine data from the on line monitoring and from special chemical analyses and operate as decision making tool, concerning the water quality of the river for the local authorities

 - Educational activities for local authorities’ personnel and the general public concerning legislation topics and good practices for sustainable water use and pollution avoidance in everyday activities.

-- The Target Group that AQUA-M is expected to affect is very wide.
+- The Target Group that AQUA-M affect is very wide.
 First of all, water quality affects a great amount of the population for both countries.
 The main activities that take place near the river and are directly affected are irrigation (63%), fish ponds (11%), drinking water (12%), municipal and industrial uses (15%) and agriculture from the IPA side.

 There is a common interest of both countries for water pollution control and improvement of its quality in the Vardar/Axios watershed, along with an important commitment for coordinated action towards the protection of the area.
 On the Greek side, Axios provides crucial ecosystem services for human water consumption, , agriculture and industrial but also supports important wetlandssuch as the Axios Delta characterized as a Special Protection Area according to the Ramsar Convention (registered jointly with Loudias estuary, Aliakmonas Delta and Alyki Kitrous Lagoon- 79/409/EEC) as well as a NATURA 2000 zone .